Global Junior Heavyweight League: 2021

 The 2021 Noah Junior Rumble was held in an empty Club Citta, Kawasaki, Kanagawa on 26 June, one month before the Noah Jr. Team Game 2021.
 It was part of Noah Cage War 2021.
 The Rumble had 15 participants, 1 more than the previous year.
-The winner, Hayata, successfully defeated Atsushi Kotoge for the GHC Junior Heavyweight Championship the next night.
+The winner, Hayata, defeated Atsushi Kotoge for the GHC Junior Heavyweight Championship the next night.

 Haoh, Tadasuke and Nioh all entered at the same time.
 Hayata & Yoshinari Ogawa entered unofficially and were allowed entry by the referee.